JoseJuan98/transformer-attention-with-hdc-binding/README.md

 ### Executing Experiments

-Experiments are managed via the `Makefile` and/or scripts within the `src/experiments/` directory.
+Experiments are managed via the `Makefile` and configuration files within the `src/experiments/` directory.

-*   **To select and run an experiment:**
+To select and run an time series classification experiment:
     ```bash
     make run-ts
     ```

-Please refer to `src/experiments/README.md` or the individual script files for detailed instructions on available arguments and configurations.
+Please refer to `src/experiments/README.md` or the individual script files for detailed instructions on available arguments and configurations options.

 ### Main Experiments Conducted

-The primary experiments focus on:
+The research is structured around five main experimental investigations:

-*   Comparing different HDC binding methods (additive, component-wise multiplication, circular convolution) for positional encoding.
+* Impact of Binding Methods and Input Embeddings: Comparing different binding methods (additive, multiplicative, circular convolution) with different input embedding types (linear projection, 1D convolution).
+* Impact of Model Depth: Investigating how the effectiveness of different binding methods changes with increased model depth.
-*   Evaluating different similarity shapes for absolute position encoding.
+* Impact of Diverse Positional Encoding Schemes: Evaluating various positional encoding schemes with different similarity shapes (sinusoidal, split sinusoidal, random, fractional power encoding).
+* Comparison with State-of-the-Art: Benchmarking the best configurations against established models like ConvTran.
-*   Analyzing the impact of varying embedding dimensionalities.
+* Impact of Model Capacity: Analyzing how the benefits of HDC binding scale with increasing model capacity.
-*   Benchmarking against traditional Transformers and ConvTran on UCR/UEA datasets.

 ## Results

 Detailed experimental results, including performance metrics, comparisons, and analyses, can be found in the `docs/metrics/` directory.
-*(Consider linking directly to key result files or a summary document if available, e.g., `docs/metrics/summary.md` or a PDF report.)*
+The results include:

+* Performance comparisons accross different binding methods
+* Analysis of positional encoding schemes and their similarity shapes
+* Abalation studies on model depth and capacity
+* Statistical significance testing with condifence intervals

-A summary of key findings will be updated here upon completion of major experimental phases.
+A summary of key findings will be updated here upon completion of all experimental phases.

 ## References